eagle840/killercoda-labs/container_cve/step2.md

-# run vulnerabilities scans against images
+# Run vulnerabilities scans against images

-Lets take a look at the images we have stored on the system

-`docker images`{{execute}}

-And take a look at a base ubuntu image and some others.
+Lets take a look at a base ubuntu image and some others.

 `trivy image ubuntu:18.04`{{execute}}